TrevorHensel/Wheely-Fast/README.md

 - https://github.com/ggez/ggez
 Their repository has a lot of useful examples and explinations on how to implement the code to make a game.
+    - We also used their examples to learn how to use GGEZ and so our code may reflect that in its' final form.
+So we owe a lot of our understanding of GGEZ to the examples they provided and we are citing them here because we used many of their resources throughout the project in order to help us learn how to make a simple game in GGEZ.

 [LICENSE](./LICENSE)